stuartervine/OCTotallyLazy/README.markdown

-## Funcky - Functional extensions to Objective-C.
+## OCTotallyLazy - Functional extensions to Objective-C.

-Funcky is a framework that adds functional behaviour to Objective C collection objects.
+OCTotallyLazy is a framework that adds functional behaviour to Objective C collection objects.

 ### Examples

 The best place to look for examples is in the test classes for now.
 Here's a small sample of some of the available functional bits and bobs.

-These exclude any imports and use the Funcky base type of Sequence or LazySequence, eager methods are available on NSArray, NSSet and NSDictionary.
+These exclude any imports and use the OCTotallyLazy base type of Sequence or LazySequence, eager methods are available on NSArray, NSSet and NSDictionary.

     Eager